Make your predictions with Rovers Select this weekend!

-Rovers Select is back and available for you to make your selections ahead of this weekend's game at Middlesbrough.
+Rovers Select is back and available for you to make your selections ahead of this weekend's game at home to Luton Town.

-Tony Mowbray, a former Boro player and manager, takes his team to Teesside on Sunday as Rovers aim to extend their unbeaten league run to three games.
+Rovers will be aiming to extend their unbeaten league run to four games following wins over Birmingham City and Middlesbrough, with a draw against Stoke City coming in-between.

 And ahead of the contest, our FREE Rovers Select game offers you the chance to earn a big cash prize.